 Why?

 Because drug manufacturers have paid off our politicians so they vote against government-funded healthcare (Medicare For All), so we end up with private insurance companies and CEOs of for-profit hospitals that drive up healthcare costs to enrich themselves.
-It is glaringly obvious: the politicians who are currently in Congress have failed miserably at their job—working for US.
+It is glaringly obvious: the politicians who are currently in Congress have failed miserably at their job—inproving our lives.

 Having privatized healthcare, health insurance (and prisons) means that these institutions are for-profit, and they are only worried about how much money they make and the amount in bonuses they give to their shareholders.
-If it weren’t for insurance companies being willing to pay a hospital $300 for a dose of Tylenol, we wouldn’t be charged $300 (spitballing, but it’s a crazy high amount.)
+If insurance companies weren’t willing to pay a hospital $300 for a dose of Tylenol, we wouldn’t be charged $300 (spitballing, but it’s a crazy high amount.)

 The CEO of the drug manufacturer that makes Ozempic was interviewed about why other countries, like Germany, pay $59 per dose while Americans are charged $969 per dose.
 He said it’s because that is the price they negotiated with insurance companies in the U.S.